-- There are some tasks (those of scientists, engineers, chip-making technicians, teachers, doctors, nurses, etc.) that require training, sometimes significant amounts of education and training.
+- There are some tasks, such as those of scientists, engineers, chip-making technicians, teachers, doctors, nurses, etc., that require special training, sometimes significant amounts of education and training.
 The task allocation system understands all of these education and training tasks and divvies them up amongst appropriately trained residents.
 Residents choose to become scientists, engineers, chip-making technicians, doctors, nurses, and so on, and the economy provides all of the training they need to do their jobs.

 - There are some tasks that need to get done and that no one wants to do.
 There are several ways that these tasks can be handled: 1) They can be prioritized for research and then automated, so no one has to do them anymore, or 2) They can be distributed amongst all of the residents to “spread out the pain” to everyone equally – everyone ends up doing a small number of unpleasant tasks, or 3) These unpleasant tasks can be offered with minor incentives in order to make them more attractive to some of the residents, or 4) people who have violated the laws and rules of the city can be assigned these tasks as punishment, etc.

-- The new economy wants science and technology to advance as quickly as possible, so the system allocates quite a bit of human time on a daily basis to research and development.
-Researchers are creating new drugs, new robots, new CPU and laptop designs, etc. In addition, people can do R&D on their own as described in Appendix C and D.
+- In the new economy we want science and technology to advance as quickly as possible, so our new city’s task allocation system will prioritize research and development.
+Researchers will be creating new drugs, new robots, new CPU and laptop designs, etc. In addition, people can do R&D on their own as described in Appendix C and D.